NCSSM Durham Mentorship and Research Team

 Esha Shah, '22

 Esha Shah graduated in 2022 and was a part of the Mentorship 3 program where they conducted research at UNC Chapel Hill on HIV-1 vaccine studies.
 They have presented several projects at the North Carolina Science and Engineering Fair and the State of North Carolina Undergraduate Research and Creativity Symposium.
-Esha will be attending East Carolina University and are a part of the Honors College and Early Assurance in Medicine Programs.
+Esha will be attending East Carolina University and is a part of the Honors College and Early Assurance in Medicine Programs and working in Tran Labs.
 In their free time, Esha enjoys spending time with their family and friends, swimming, and reading.

 Lauren Subramaniam, '21